-Mefenamic Acid is metabolized by cytochrome P450 enzyme CYP2C9 to 3-hydroxymethyl Mefenamic Acid (Metabolite I).
+Metabolism: Mefenamic Acid is metabolized by cytochrome P450 enzyme CYP2C9 to 3-hydroxymethyl Mefenamic Acid (Metabolite I).
 Further oxidation to a 3-carboxyMefenamic Acid (Metabolite II) may occur.10 The activity of these metabolites has not been studied.
-The metabolites may undergo glucuronidation and Mefenamic Acid also glucuronidated directly.
+The metabolites may undergo glucuronidation and Mefenamic Acid is also glucuronidated directly.
 A peak plasma level approximating 20 mcg/mL was observed at 3 hours for the hydroxy metabolite and its glucuronide (n=6) after a single 1 gram dose.
-Similarly, a peak plasma level of 8 mcg/mL was observed at 6 to 8 hours for the carboxy metabolite and its glucuronide.3
+Similarly, a peak plasma level of 8 mcg/mL was observed at 6-8 hours for the carboxy metabolite and its glucuronide.3

 The elimination half-life of Mefenamic Acid is approximately two hours.
 Half-lives of metabolites I and II have not been precisely reported, but appear to be longer than the parent compound.3 The metabolites may accumulate in patients with renal or hepatic failure.
 The Mefenamic Acid glucuronide may bind irreversibly to plasma proteins.
 Because both renal and hepatic excretion are significant pathways of elimination, dosage adjustments in patients with renal or hepatic dysfunction may be necessary.
 Mefenamic Acid capsules should not be administered to patients with preexisting renal disease or in patients with significantly impaired renal function.

-Mefenamic Acid has not been adequately investigated in pediatric patients less than 14 years of age.
+Pediatric: Mefenamic Acid has not been adequately investigated in pediatric patients less than 14 years of age.
 A study in 17 preterm infants administered 2 mg/kg indicated that the half-life was about five times as long as adults, consistent with the low activity of metabolic enzymes in newborn infants.
-The mean Cmax in this study was 4 mcg/mL (range 2.9 to 6.1).
-The mean time to maximum concentration (Tmax) was 8 hours (range 2 to 18 hrs).11
+The mean Cmax in this study was 4 mcg/mL (range 2.9-6.1).
+The mean time to maximum concentration (Tmax) was 8 hours (range 2-18 hrs).11

-Mefenamic Acid pharmacokinetics have not been studied in patients with hepatic dysfunction.
-As hepatic metabolism is a significant pathway of Mefenamic Acid elimination, patients with acute and chronic hepatic disease may require reduced doses of Mefenamic Acid compared to patients with normal hepatic function.
+Hepatic Insufficiency: Mefenamic Acid pharmacokinetics have not been studied in patients with hepatic dysfunction.
+As hepatic metabolism is a significant pathway of Mefenamic Acid elimination, patients with acute and chronic hepatic disease may require reduced doses of Mefenamic Acid capsules compared to patients with normal hepatic function.